wimvelzeboer/fflib-force-di/README.md

 No changes were made to the UnitOfWork factory, so will stay the same.

-Instead of defining a list with all the depencendies we just create three new factory instances, one for Serivce, Selector and Domain.
+Instead of defining a list with all the dependencies we just create three new factory instances, one for Service, Selector and Domain.
 Only the Selector and Domain need to know the Namespace or App_Name.
 These factories will connect with Force-Di to retrieve the dependencies.